joelchelliah/simple-repl-in-haskell/README.md

 ## How to make a REPL
 As stated earlier, a REPL consists of four steps.
-We will start by implementing each of these steps as seperate functions and finally compose them together to create our REPL.
+We will start by implementing each of these steps as separate functions and finally compose them together to create our REPL.

 ### Read
 The first step is reading and parsing the input.
 Since we want to keep things simple, we'll ignore the parsing bit and stick to just reading the input in as a regular string: